Over 95,000 beneficiaries reject house sites provided by AP govt | Science-Environment

 In another 30 per cent of the cases, the proposed layouts were faraway from the existing habitations because of which the beneficiaries were rejecting them.

-However, construction of about two lakh houses has not yet begun because of legal issues and reluctance on part of the beneficiaries.

-Of the 16.67 lakh houses started, only 6.96 lakh reached the basement and above level in over two years now while construction of only 2.09 lakh houses was completed.
+Of the 16.67 lakh houses started, only 6.96 lakh reached the basement and above level in over two years now while construction of only 2.09 lakh houses was completed, official said.

 ''Unless this Rs 2,028 crore is immediately released and utilised, the Centre will not release a further grant of Rs 2,488 crore.
 This will jeopardise the whole programme,'' the officials said.